airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 3. While not required, we love contributions! if you end up creating a new connector, we're here to help you make it available to everyone using Airybte.
 Remember that you're never expected to maintain a connector by yourself if you merge it to Airbyte -- we're committed to supporting connectors if you can't do it yourself.

 ## Optional additions
-This section is not yet complete and will be completed in a couple of days.
+This section is not yet complete and will be completed soon.
 Please reach out to us on [Slack](slack.airbyte.io) or [Github](github.com/airbytehq/airbyte) if you need the information promised by these sections immediately.

 ### Incremental sync